On the Morita invariance of Categorical Enumerative Invariants: Definition of categorical enumerative invariants

 We briefly recall the construction of categorical enumerative invariants following~\cite{Cos2,CT}.
 In~\cite{CT}, the construction is done for a finite dimensional cyclic $A_\infty$-algebra.
 As in~\cite{Cos2}, we shall work with cyclic $A_\infty$-categories.
 Observe that by requiring morphisms be composable in the definition of the Hochschild chain complex of $\CC$ (see Section~\ref{sec:cy1}), the constructions in~\cite{CT} generalize to the categorical setting.

 Throughout the section, let $\CC$ be a $\Z/2\Z$-graded cyclic $A_\infty$-category over a field $\mathbb{K}$ of characteristic zero.
 Note that in particular, the non-degeneracy condition of the cyclic pairing implies that the Hom spaces of $\CC$ are finite dimensional.
 We also assume that $\CC$ is strictly unital and its cyclic pairing is of parity $d\in \Z/2\Z$.

-For a $\Z$-graded complex, we use homological grading conventions: for a graded vector space $V=\oplus_n V_n$, its shift $V[k]$ is the graded vector space whose $n$-th graded piece is $V_{n-k}$.
+In this chapter we will use homological gradings, for consistency with \cite{CT}.
+This can be made compatible with the previous chapters (where cohomological grading was used) by turning a homological grading $V=\oplus_n V_n$ into the cohomological one $V=\oplus_n V^{-n}$.